 Even under the exceptions above, Supplemental Security Income (SSI) is off-limits for garnishment or a bank levy unless you were overpaid and the Social Security Administration is correcting an error.

-Other ways to collect
+Other ways creditors can collect payments

 If Social Security benefits are your only source of income, private creditors and debt collectors have limited options to get their money.
 They can’t garnish your Social Security income and they can’t levy your bank account as long as it only contains Social Security income that was put there via direct deposit.